-Data generated for this program will provide a better understanding of the aging of composite aircraft structures.
-This data will be used by the FAA to assess the efficacy of the current/ emerging certification methods.
-It will also be used to issue policy pertaining to usage of composites with respect to aging factors.
+Data generated for this program will provide a better understanding of the ageing of composite aircraft structures.
+This data will be used by the FAA to assess the efficacy of the current/emerging certification methods.
+It will also be used to issue policy pertaining to usage of composites with respect to ageing factors.

 Authors: Dr. John Tomblin, Executive Director, NIAR and Sam Bloomfield Distinguished Professor of Aerospace Engineering and Lamia Salah, Senior Research Engineer, Manager, Fatigue and Fracture Laboratory